 The wildland urban interface (WUI) is any area where combustible forest fuel is found adjacent to homes, farm structures or other outbuildings.
 This may occur at the interface, where development and forest fuel (vegetation) meet at a well-defined boundary, or in the intermix, where development and forest fuel intermingle with no clearly defined boundary.
-(Service, 2021)
+(Service B. W., 2021)

-- 2 rural area addresses are in a high Wildfire Urban Interface risk area.
-There are substantially more in the medium risk areas in Area A. - The Village of Telkwa has a Community Wildfire Protection Plan developed in 2008.
+- 57 rural area addresses are in a high Wildfire Urban Interface risk area.
+There are no Extreme risk areas in Area A. - The Wildland-Urban Interface (WUI) occurs where homes, structures, and critical infrastructure are found adjacent to or intermixed with combustible vegetated lands.
+Historically in BC, the WUI was created by buffering an area, using geographic information systems, where structure density is greater than 6 structures/km2 by 2 km.
+The 2 km buffered area was originally designed to represent a reasonable distance that embers from a wildfire can travel to ignite a structure. - The Village of Telkwa has a Community Wildfire Protection Plan developed in 2008.
 The plan is out of date however identifies two common hazards.
 The first being the Canadian National (CN) rail line that passes thru the Village of Telkwa and falls into moderate threat management units in the Telkwa Fire Protection area.
 The second common hazard being the large power lines that are a likely ignition source within the Telkwa FPA especially if dead trees are bordering them. - Fire is a natural, normal process in many ecosystems and is necessary to maintain a healthy forest and a diversity of plant and animal life.
 In the Bulkley Fire Zone, about 53% of wildfires occur naturally (from lightning strikes).
 (Patrick Ferguson, 2021) - Town of Smithers Community Wildfire Protection Plan 2012 (ConsultantsLtd., 2012) identifies common ignitions sources as follows: grass fires in April/May, industrial burning escapes (fires set with purpose), lightning, and misc. escaped campfires, smokers, other miscellaneous ignition. - The Town of Smithers is surrounded by forests classified as Engelmann Spruce- Subalpine Fir and is considered as a medium fire hazard zone.
 The Town of Smithers has several wildland-urban interface fire areas that annually experience long periods of moderate to high fire danger during the summer and early fall.
-(Smithers, 2016)
+(Smithers, 2016) - Wildfires have cascading effects linked to mental health. - The Regional District of Bulkley Nechako operates a FireSmart program that is a federal, provincial, and community-based program that encourages the public to take simple, scientifically proven steps to increase wildfire resiliency.
+In 2021 the RDBN FireSmart educator conducted 45 home assessments in Electoral Area 'A' to help residents better understand and apply these practices on their properties and homes.
+These assessments came with funding for mitigation work.